vmware/vmware-aria-operations-integration-sdk/docs/guides/extending_an_existing_management_pack.md

 ```

 When everything is working as expected locally using `mp-test`, we can run
-`mp-build` and install on VMware Aria Operations for a final verification.
+`mp-build` and install on VCF Operations for a final verification.

 #### Next Steps